4amstars/4amstars/README.md

-There are lots of apps here that Ai made, simple, one page code base.
+There are lots of apps here that Ai made.
+Most are simple, one page code base.
 Rust and Zig.
+All well checked.
+The apps are lumped together so

 I bounce from linux to windows but due to this video https://youtu.be/bWXmDvKU1Ww?feature=shared by djware  im not going to mess with linux for a while.
 A long while.
 My fave linux distros included fedora, qubes OS, tails, popos, and a few more.